volcic/motom-toolbox/README.md

 This creates the motom-toolbox directory.

 In order to start using the toolbox, you'll need the proprietary files you bought from NDI.
-These are included in the installation directory.
+There are dedicated spaces for the API files in the toolbox directory.
+If you are trying to get the toolbox working on some old/weird hardware and you are running into error messages, don't panic, read the [Damage Control FAQ](../../wiki/damage_control_FAQ)!

 # Consult the [wiki](../../wiki) for details!